kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 - Worked on Interface Control Document
 - Edited Validation and Execution Plan based on feedback from Midterm Presentatiton

     Nomar:
     - Completed the Thermal Interface, User Control Interface, and Communication Sections in the ICD
-- Outlined the physical and electrical requirements of the 4:1 MUX in the FSR
+    - Outlined the functional, physical and electrical requirements of the 4:1 MUX in the FSR
-- Described the support requirements in the FSR
+    - Described the Support requirements in the FSR

+    Kaylee:
+    - Completed Reference Documents, System Definition overview and ring oscillator paragraph, and Failure Propagation for FSR
+    - Completed functional, electrical and physical requirements for the seven stage ring oscillator in FSR
+    - Completed Primary Input Power, Signal Interfaces, and Dimension section in the ICD

 Week (10/2-10/6):
 - Working on the finalization of circuit schematics